mulloverit/mulloverit/README.md

 - 👋 Hi, I’m @mulloverit
 - 👀 I’m a decade into my career in geospatial, having focused mostly on remote sensing
-- 🌱 I’m currently working as a consultant and slowly pursuing a license in land surveying
+- 🌱 I’m currently working as a consultant and pursuing a license in land surveying

 <!---